mrdrewvo/pe-projects/daily-journal.md

 ---

+## WED 2022.11.02

+* started our first client project today!
+	* I might be thinking too much about the bigger picture and asking the wrong questions...

 ## FRI 2022.10.28

 * (For the most part)...
 Semantic elements are for content and organization (+ some formatting using classes) and divs are for formatting